 Remember, one of the basic rules of social media is that engagement fuels engagement.

-Translation: The more you interact with other Instagram users, the more you increase your exposure and visibility, thus your chances of being noticed.
+Translation: The more you interact with other Instagram users, the more you increase your exposure and visibility.

 That means you should take some time every day to engage with users.

-Also, check out the accounts of users who comment and like competitors’ posts.
-Then, go start liking and commenting on their posts (in a genuine, meaningful way, of course).
-Some will start following you and engaging your content.
+Like and comment on their posts (in a genuine, meaningful way, of course), and some will start following you and engaging with your content.